 -- the induced map $d(g\circ f)_x$ and the composition $(dg)_{f(x)}\circ df_x$ solve the same factorization problem, so they are equal. \end{proof}

-In Differential Geometry, the tangent bundle is an important basic construction consisting of all the tangent spaces in a manifold.
-We can mimic the construction in this abstract setting, by combining all the formal disks of a space to a bundle. \begin{definition} Let $A$ be a type.
+In differential geometry, the tangent bundle is an important basic construction consisting of all the tangent spaces in a manifold, capturing first-order infinitesimal information.
+In this abstract all-order setting, we can mimic the construction by combining all the formal disks of a space in a bundle, capturing infinitesimal information of all orders at once. \begin{definition} Let $A$ be a type.
 The type $T_\infty A$ defined in one of the equivalent ways below is called the \notion{formal disk bundle} of $A$. \begin{enumerate}[label=(\roman*)] \item $T_\infty A$ is the sum over all the formal disks in $A$:

 \item $T_\infty A$ is defined by the following pullback square: